DSCR Loan Calculator

 Again, the debt service coverage ratio is the decimal used to compare your net cash flow to your mortgage debt.
 Our calculator uses this DSCR formula to calculate your ratio: DSCR= monthly NOI/debt payments.

-In the DSCR calculation, the GI is your gross income — the monthly rent your tenants pay you.
-Your expenses include operating costs, such as paying employees, maintenance and repairs, or cleaning.
-Meanwhile, vacancy is the rate of how often you don’t have tenants.
+In the DSCR calculation, gross income (GI) is the monthly rent your tenants pay you.
+Your expenses include operating costs, such as:

 How Does DSCR Affect the Loan Approval Process?